andreas-mausch/andreas-mausch.github.io/blog/_posts/2020-09-29-wxwidgets.md

   They state:
   > wxWidgets has its own set of stream classes, as an alternative to often buggy standard stream libraries, and to provide enhanced functionality.

-  I believe there was a time were their statement was true, but I also believe a lot has changed since then, and the standard implementations are good now.
+  I believe there was a time when their statement was true, but I also believe a lot has changed since then, and the standard implementations are good now.

   The list for their self-written alternatives is long.
 - Magic: You create a frame by calling `new MyFrame()`, but you never `delete` it yourself.